| Guidelines: Software Requirements

 the day, whether planned or unplanned, which business processes or users are

-How is the business/financial impact of a service interruption anticipated to
+affected, etc. How is the business/financial impact of a service interruption anticipated to

+change during the projected life of this system?
 Review each of these agreed important business processes to identify

 alternatives to allow the most critical elements of those processes to proceed